Tech M&A in Asia at record high, main deal driver in the region -industry data - News Break

 "This signals major consolidation across the tech sector, as fast growth companies snap up rival firms and complementary platforms, and move into new markets," the report said.

-Mega deals in the pipeline also include a possible take-private of Japan’s Toshiba Corp.
+Mega deals in the pipeline also include a possible take-private of Japan's Toshiba Corp (6502.T).

-Toshiba has hired UBS to advise on a strategic review, amid calls from shareholders to explicitly seek offers from potential suitors after it dismissed a $20 billion take-private bid from CVC Capital this year.
+Toshiba has hired UBS (UBSG.S) to advise on a strategic review, amid calls from shareholders to explicitly seek offers from potential suitors after it dismissed a $20 billion take-private bid from CVC Capital this year. read more